 Some More Tips to Load bike in Delhi Railway Station

-I am also going to add some more tips on carrying own bike in train to Ladakh, shared by a DoW Community member Charles.
+I am also going to add some more tips on carrying my bike in the train to Ladakh, shared by a DoW Community member Charles.
 Below are the compiled list of tips Charles shared in the DoW Community forums link:

 - New Delhi parcel office is open 24 hours all 7 days in a week.

-- Luggage facility is available on every train including Rajdhani.
+- The luggage facility is available on every train including Rajdhani.

-- The booking of the bike will be done on the same day of traveling with confirmed tickets only whether they are booked online or on the counter at the train station.
+- The booking of the bike will be made on the same day of traveling with confirmed tickets only whether they are booked online or on the counter at the train station.

-- If you are traveling in Rajdhani then it is assured that they will send bike on the same train but if you are in any other train then it depends upon the availability in the luggage compartment.
+- If you are traveling in Rajdhani then it is assured that they will send bikes on the same train, but if you are in any other train, then it depends upon the availability in the luggage compartment.

 - You have to reach at least 3 to 4 hours in advance before train departure time.

 - I spoke to the officer also and he was nice to provide information.
-He said for Jammu normally they get less consignment so they will load my bike in the same train but if there is any army consignment which they need to deliver then it will wait for at least 4 to 6 days.
-They have to send army stuff on priority (this is for non-Rajdhani trains for Jammu route)
+He said that for Jammu, normally they get less consignment so they will load my bike in the same train, but if there is any army consignment which they need to deliver, then it will wait for at least 4 to 6 days.
+They have to send army stuff on priority. (this is for non-Rajdhani trains for Jammu route)

-- I asked abt the charges so he said normally it’s around Rs 900 plus one % of the total value in insurance plus your packing and tip to the loading guy extra.
+- I asked abt the charges, so he said normally it’s around Rs 900 plus 1% of the total value in insurance plus your packing and tip to the loading guy extra.

-- It is very important that ticket and RC of your bike should be on the same name along with insurance and pollution certificate too.
-And if u don’t have the bike on your name then get all id proof of your and the person who is the owner of the bike else you will end up in the trouble.
+- It is very important that the ticket and RC of your bike should be on the same name along with insurance and pollution certificates too.
+And if u don’t have the bike on your name then get all id proof of your and the person who is the owner of the bike else you will end up in trouble.

-- There is no contact number for them and you have to go there in person for the bookings.
-On New Delhi railway station it is located on the platform number 16 which is close to the Ajmeri gate side entrance.
+- There is no contact number for them, and you have to go there in person for the bookings.
+On New Delhi railway station it is located on platform number 16 which is close to the Ajmeri gate side entrance.

-This was my overall experience for transporting my own bike in train to Ladakh and I hope it proves useful to you as well on your upcoming bike ride to Leh Ladakh.
+This was my overall experience for transporting my bike in train to Ladakh, and I hope it proves useful to you as well on your upcoming bike ride to Leh Ladakh.

 Feel free to post any suggestions or improvements or anything I missed in this article.
 I will also be happy to answer your questions in the comments section below of this article.